dotnet/docs-maui/docs/user-interface/layouts/relativelayout.md

 - `RelativeToParent`, which constrains a child relative to its parent's size.
 - `RelativeToView`, which constrains a child relative to the size of a view.

-In addition, the `BoundsConstraint` class defines a single method, `FromExpression`, which returns a `BoundsConstraint` that constrains a child's position and size with a `Expression<Func<Rectangle>>`.
+In addition, the `BoundsConstraint` class defines a single method, `FromExpression`, which returns a `BoundsConstraint` that constrains a child's position and size with a `Expression<Func<Rect>>`.
 This method can be used to set the `BoundsConstraint` attached property.

 The following C# code shows a `RelativeLayout` whose children are constrained by `Constraint` objects: